Luisa-Elena/pet-management/README.md

 ## Pets
 Only the admin can create, update or delete a pet.
-Users can only view the pets that are not adopted yet.
+Users can only view the pets (filtered such that they only see those who are not adopted yet)

 ### `GET /v1/pets